robertocapuano/CandyBAS/README.md

 ```
 3 forJ=4TO1step-1:A=G+J*64:ifvpeek(A)=32thenvpokeA,vpeek(A-64):vpokeA-64,32:H=1
 ```
-- Scrolls value for a row to the next one in case of space: ASCII code 32
+- Scroll values for a row to the next one if this is empty (ASCII 32)

 ```
 4 nextJ,I:ifH=1then2elseforK=0to1:forJ=0TO4:forI=0TO2:A=B+J*V+I*U:T=vpeek(A)
 ```
 - if change flag is setted repeat previous step
-- start match-3 for loop
+- else start match-3 check loop

 ```
 5 ifT=vpeek(A+U)andT=vpeek(A+2*U)thenvpokeA,32:vpokeA+U,32:vpokeA+2*U,32:H=1:Y=Z
 ```
-- otherwise checks if there are 3 symbols that matches, this is peformed in horizontal and vertical direction, using variables U,V as offsets
+- checks if there are 3 symbols that matches, this is peformed in horizontal and vertical direction, using variables U,V as offsets for next row/column
-- end match-3 for loop

 ```
 6 nextI,J:swapU,V:nextK:ifH=1then2elseT=vpeek(Y):vpokeY,vpeek(Z):vpokeZ,T
 ```
 - if change flag is setted repeat previous steps
-- otherwise reverse symbols switch
+- otherwise reverse symbols switch: no match-3 performed

 ```
 7 X=B+C+R*32:Y=X:Z=X:vpokeX,254:K$=INKEY$:IFK$=""then7:elsevpokeX,32